 “The book editor can always whittle down the photos that are most important when the book is being edited.”
 I felt this was akin to something like the scissors can always cut the paper when they are cutting.

-I would like to see a part 2 that goes into more detail about creating aesthetic appeal related to craft photography and page layout.
+I would really like to see a part 2 that goes into more detail about creating aesthetic appeal related to craft photography and page layout.

 MY FAVORITE LINES: